deividas-strole/FunChat/README.md

-# FunChat — Real-Time Chat Application by Deividas Strole
+# FunChat — Chat Application by Deividas Strole

 **FunChat** is a real-time chat application built with **Java**, **Spring Boot**, **Thymeleaf**, **JavaScript**, **HTML**, and **CSS**, designed to demonstrate full-stack development skills and web application architecture.
 This project was developed by **Deividas Strole** as part of his portfolio showcasing backend APIs, front-end integration, and real-time UI rendering.